marciogualtieri/Scala-PaintShop/README.md

 ### <a name="on-the-design-choices"></a> ON THE DESIGN CHOICES

-This project mirrors in basic lines the Java one available in the package regarding design and algorithm.
-Please refer to the Java project for details on the design and algorithm analysis.
+This project mirrors in basic lines the Java one available in the package regarding architecture and algorithm.
+Please refer to the Java project for details on the design, as well as algorithm analysis.

-Aside from obvious differences between Java's and Scala's syntax, the most appealing is that Scala has traits:
+Aside from obvious differences between Java's and Scala's syntax, the most appealing is that Scala supports mixin inheritance with traits:

     object PaintShop
         extends PlainTextInputParser